 Where are you planning on traveling to in 2018?
 We want to hear about the trips you have planned, so make sure you leave us a comment in the comments section.
 Where ever you plan to go in 2018, we wish you a very fulfilling, safe, and healthy year of travel!

-This has been a big bucket list item for us for years, and we are hoping to finally pull the trigger on this trip this this fall.
+This has been a big bucket list item for us for years, and we are hoping to finally pull the trigger on this trip this fall.
 Machu Picchu is simply magical.
 There is no better way to describe this beautiful, ancient city nestled in the mountains among the clouds.

 It will be our first time to South America, so that has us pretty excited as well.
 The beautiful places, as well as the unique cultures, has us excited to start exploring this wonderful continent.
 It is fitting that Peru, with Machu Picchu as its main attraction, should be the first country in South America that we visit.
 There are several places in South America on our bucket list, which we hope to share with you in the coming weeks, so I am sure we will be back more than a few times.

 We hope to post some of our travel planning process for this trip online to share with you.
-It will be the first time that we actively incorporate our trip planning process into this blog in real time, so we are very excited about that.
+It will be the first time that we actively incorporate our trip planning process into this blog in real-time, so we are very excited about that.

-The Galapagos Islands is another destination that has been high on our bucket list for years, and we are hoping to parlay a visit to the islands into our trip to Peru and Machu Picchu.
+The Galapagos Islands is another destination that has been high on our bucket list for years, and we are hoping to parlay a visit to the islands on our trip to Peru and Machu Picchu.
 Those that have been following our blog know that we are huge animal lovers, and the Galapagos Islands offer some very unique wildlife viewing opportunities.

 We hope to take a 4 or 5 day Galapagos cruise, which we feel is the best way to explore these remarkable islands.
 We will definitely share some of the details on this, as well as other aspects of our trip, as we begin the post about our trip planning process.
-We are a bit wary of sea sickness, but there are ways in which we can mitigate that risk.
-Besides, the lure of the Galapagos, and the amazing wildlife that lives there, is just too great.
+We are a bit wary of seasickness, but there are ways in which we can mitigate that risk.
+Besides, the lure of the Galapagos and the amazing wildlife that lives there is just too great.

 Grand Staircase-Escalante National Monument

-We have been to southern Utah to visit national parks about a half dozen times in the last ten years, but for some reason we have never made a stop at the Grand Staircase-Escalante National Monument.
+We have been to southern Utah to visit national parks about a half dozen times in the last ten years, but for some reason, we have never made a stop at the Grand Staircase-Escalante National Monument.
 Given recent news concerning the monument being reduced in by nearly half, we feel like we need to get out to Grand Staircase as soon as possible.

 There are so many incredible hiking and photography opportunities in Grand Staircase-Escalante National Monument, so we are sure that we’ll have some great photos and hiking tips for you when we return.
-It’s just mind boggling how beautiful this area is.
+It’s just mind-boggling how beautiful this area is.